Santa Margarita River and Estuary

 The San Diego Water Board first identified nutrient impairments in the Santa Margarita Watershed in the 1980's and in 1986 the Santa Margarita Estuary was added to the Clean Water Act (CWA) section 303(d) List of Water Quality Limited Segments (303(d) list) for eutrophic conditions.
 In 2005 a Total Maximum Daily Load (TMDL) for nitrogen and phosphorus was adopted for Rainbow Creek and in 2019 an Investigative Order was adopted for the Santa Margarita Estuary.

-The eutrophic conditions of the Estuary and River is the result of excess nutrient inputs (total nitrogen and total phosphorous) causing overabundant algal growth which consumes more oxygen than it produces.
-This causes dissolved oxygen concentrations to fall below 5 mg/l, making it difficult for the Estuary and River to support the Southern California steelhead and healthy aquatic life.
+The eutrophic conditions of the Estuary and River are the result of excess nutrient inputs (total nitrogen and total phosphorus) causing overabundant algal growth which consumes more oxygen than it produces.
+This causes dissolved oxygen concentrations to fall below 5 mg/l, impeding the Estuary and River's ability to support the Southern California steelhead and healthy aquatic life.

-To address the impairment, the objective of the Santa Margarita River Water Quality Restoration Plan (River Restoration Plan) is to reduce nutrient loads entering the River and achieve numeric targets in order to restore and maintain the chemical, physical, and biological integrity of the River as well as the downstream Estuary.
+To address the impairment, the objective of the Santa Margarita River Nutrient Advance Restoration Plan (Advance Restoration Plan or ARP) is to reduce nutrient loads entering the River and achieve numeric targets in order to restore and maintain the chemical, physical, and biological integrity of the River and Estuary.

-To achieve this, staff are developing the River Restoration Plan to address impairments for nutrients and eutrophication in the River consistent with the Impaired Waters Policy.
-The River Restoration Plan relies on implementing existing permits, policies, and plans and tracking the effectiveness of the permits, policies, and plans in achieving nutrient load reductions, numeric targets, and beneficial uses through monitoring.
+To achieve this, staff are developing the Advance Restoration Plan to address impairments for nutrients and eutrophication in the River consistent with the Impaired Waters Policy.
+The Advance Restoration Plan relies on implementing existing permits, policies, and plans and tracking the effectiveness of the permits, policies, and plans in achieving nutrient load reductions, numeric targets, and beneficial uses through monitoring.

-The Staff Report may be released for public comment as early as the spring of 2023 and will likely include the nutrient assimilative capacity of the River that corresponds with Basin Plan objectives (1.0 mg/L total nitrogen and 0.1 mg/L total phosphorous) expressed as TMDLs, and numeric targets for dissolved oxygen, chlorophyll-a, and the Algal Stream Condition Index (ASCI).
-The Staff Report incorporates a climate change analysis and input from, and studies funded by the Santa Margarita River Watershed Nutrient Initiative Group, a stakeholder group that has been working on nutrient issues in the Watershed since 2012.
+The draft Advance Restoration Plan has undergone an external scientific peer review, and San Diego Water Board staff are currently preparing their response to peer review comments.
+The ARP will undergo a public review and comment period in 2025, during which San Diego Water Board staff will hold a workshop to discuss the ARP and answer questions from the public.
+The draft ARP will likely include the nutrient assimilative capacity of the river that corresponds with Basin Plan objectives (1.0 mg/L total nitrogen and 0.1 mg/L total phosphorus), and numeric targets for dissolved oxygen, chlorophyll-a, and the Algal Stream Condition Index (ASCI).
+The ARP incorporates a climate change analysis and input from studies funded by the Santa Margarita River Watershed Nutrient Initiative Group, a stakeholder group that has been working on nutrient issues in the Watershed since 2012.
 The numeric targets represent values that once attained and sustained, should result in water quality that supports the beneficial uses of the River.
-The Staff Report is being prepared in the same manner as a traditional TMDL Staff Report so that a Basin Plan amendment TMDL can be considered if the River Restoration Plan is not making adequate progress towards achieving the in-stream numeric targets and discharge load reductions.
-However, if the River Restoration Plan leads to meeting water quality standards, then the River may be removed from the CWA 303(d) impaired waters list.
-Staff will likely prepare an Investigative Order to track effectiveness of implementation for consideration by the San Diego Water Board.
+The Advance Restoration Plan contains many of the same elements of a TMDL, and the San Diego Water Board could adopt a TMDL and Basin Plan amendment based on the findings from the ARP at a future date.
+However, if the Advance Restoration Plan results in the attainment of water quality standards and the river’s removal from the CWA 303(d) impaired waters list, a TMDL would no longer be required.
+Staff will likely prepare an Investigative Order to monitor and assess effectiveness of the ARP’s implementation for consideration by the San Diego Water Board.

 SANTA MARGARITA RIVER PUBLIC DOCUMENTS AND LINKS